AndreaFavero71/cubotino/README.md

 ![title image](/images/title.jpg)

-Further robot info at: https://www.instructables.com/CUBOTino-Autonomous-Small-3D-Printed-Rubiks-Cube-R/
+Further robot info at: https://www.instructables.com/CUBOTino-Autonomous-Small-3D-Printed-Rubiks-Cube-R/ An impression of the robot: https://youtu.be/dEOLhvVMcUg

-git repo made by heneault (thank you !!!), to simplify the download of the individual files and to automate as much a possible the deployment to the raspberry pi
+This is forked from the git repo made by heneault (thank you !!!), with some changes.
+This git repo simplifies the download of the individual files and automates as much a possible the deployment to the raspberry pi
 ***Note: at this moment the setup here is still experimental; On my Raspberry Zero 2 it works faily well***

 # How to use it: